But within seconds you are told that the baby has Down's Syndrome.

 And for my part...if just one more person had told me Natty would be loving and musical because 'they' are loving and musical aren't they, I could have stood in the middle of Farmer John's field next door and screamed for a week!

-For unbiased advice that covers all bases, you can't do better than read the free leaflet published by the Down's Syndrome Association, available free in PDF format:
+For unbiased advice that covers all bases, you can't do better than read the free leaflets published by the Down's Syndrome Association.

 PS) This is not number 5) because it is not advice